-Endpoint as requested by the G-BA Symptoms Operationalization in present study In the present study, symptoms will be assessed using the symptom scales of the European Organization for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire-Core 30 (QLQ-C30) [30] version 3.0 and the EORTC Quality of Life Questionnaire Non-Hodgkin Lymphoma High Grade 29 Module (QLQ-NHL-HG29) [31] (Oerlemans et al, submitted).
+Endpoint as requested by the G-BA Symptoms

+Operationalization in present study In the present study, symptoms will be assessed using the symptom scales of the European Organization for Research and Treatment of Cancer (EORTC) Quality of Life Questionnaire-Core 30 (QLQ-C30) [33] version 3.0 and the EORTC Quality of Life Questionnaire Non-Hodgkin Lymphoma High Grade 29 Module (QLQ-NHL-HG29) [34, 35].

 The EORTC QLQ-C30 is a 30-item instrument with 15 scales in total: nine symptom scales, five functional scales (physical, emotional, cognitive, role, and social functioning), and a global quality of life score.
 Scales are scored according to the manual if at least half the items are complete.
 Scores range from 0 to 100, with higher scores on symptom scales indicating worse symptom burden, higher scores on functional scales indicating better function, and higher scores on the global quality of life scale indicating better quality of life.

-The symptom scales will be used for the morbidity (symptoms) endpoint and include the following: Fatigue Nausea and vomiting Pain Dyspnea Insomnia Appetite loss Constipation Diarrhea
+The symptom scales will be used for the morbidity (symptoms) endpoint and include the following:

-The following analyses are planned to be conducted: - Time to clinically relevant deterioration, defined as a decrease in score of at least 10 points (scale range 0-100)

-- Time to once-confirmed clinical relevant deterioration, defined as a decrease in score of at least 10 points (scale range 0-100) at 2 consecutive assessments - Questionnaire completion rate

-9. Financial difficultiesa
+1. Fatigue

+2. Nausea and vomiting

+3. Pain4.
+Dyspnea

+5. Insomnia

+6. Appetite loss

+7. Constipation

+8. Diarrhea

-The EORTC QLQ-NHL-HG29 is a module to be used in conjunction with the EORTC QLQ-C30 to capture symptoms and quality of life in high grade non-Hodgkin lymphomas.
+9. Financial difficulties ^a The following analyses are planned to be conducted: Time to clinically relevant deterioration, defined as a decrease in score of at least 10 points (scale range 0-100) Time to once-confirmed clinical relevant deterioration, defined as a decrease in score of at least 10 points (scale range 0-100) at 2 consecutive assessments Questionnaire completion rate The EORTC QLQ-NHL-HG29 is a module to be used in conjunction with the EORTC QLQ-C30 to capture symptoms and quality of life in high grade non-Hodgkin lymphomas.
 It consists of 29 items.
-For the morbidity (symptoms) endpoint, the following scales will be used:

-- 1. Symptom burden
+For the morbidity (symptoms) endpoint, the following scales will be used: 1.
+Symptom burden 2.
+Neuropathy 3.
+Physical condition/Fatigue The planned analyses of QLQ-NHL-HG29 correspond to the QLQ-C30.

-- 2. Neuropathy

-- 3. Physical condition/Fatigue

-The planned analyses of QLQ-NHL-HG29 correspond to the QLQ-C30.

 For full details on the statistical methods, please refer to the Statistical Analysis Plan.

+^a According to the G-BA, the scale "Financial difficulties" does not represent a symptom in the proper sense and is usually not used for benefit assessment [1].
+For technical reasons, this scale will nevertheless be collected (as part of the standard questionnaire), but not evaluated.